jefferyrosario/dsc-mod-1-project-Movie-Analysis-EDA/README.md

 Online students can find a PDF of the grading rubric for the project [here](https://github.com/learn-co-curriculum/dsc-mod-1-project-v2-1/blob/master/module1_project_rubric.pdf).
 On-campus students may have different review processes, please speak with your instructor.

-## Summary

-The end of module projects and project reviews are a critical part of the program.
-They give you a chance to both bring together all the skills you've learned into realistic projects and to practice key "business judgement" and communication skills that you otherwise might not get as much practice with.

-The projects are serious and important.
-They are not graded, but they can be passed and they can be failed.
-Take the project seriously, put the time in, ask for help from your peers or instructors early and often if you need it, and treat the review as a job interview and you'll do great.
-We're rooting for you to succeed and we're only going to ask you to take a review again if we believe that you need to.
-We'll also provide open and honest feedback so you can improve as quickly and efficiently as possible.

-Finally, this is your first project.
-We don't expect you to remember all of the terms or to get all of the answers right.
-If in doubt, be honest.
-If you don't know something, say so.
-If you can't remember it, just say so.
-It's very unusual for someone to complete a project review without being asked a question they're unsure of, we know you might be nervous which may affect your performance.
-Just be as honest, precise and focused as you can be, and you'll do great!